NarcissisticPersonalityDisorder/NarcissisticPersonalityDisorder/README.md

-check out our strawpages or sum
+check out our strawpage or sum

 lazy to decorate lulz... might do in the future